jaeyk/tidytweetjson/README.md

 ```

 The `df` object should have four columns: `text`, `author`, `source`, `date`.
 I measured the running time of parsing one HTML file, which contains 100 newspaper articles, using `tictoc` library.

+### Turn all HTML files saved in a directory in a dataframe

 ```r